jbcodeforce/shift_left_utils/docs/test_harness.md

 ???- info "Version"
     Created Mars 21- 2025

-The goals of this chapter is to present the requirements of this test tool, which in included as a command in the `shift-left` CLI.
+The goals of this chapter is to present the requirements and design of this test tool, which in included as a command in the `shift-left` CLI.

 ## Context